The main differences between maiko and geisha (geiko) are age, appearance, and skills.

 How do Geisha sleep?

-Maiko would often be trained to sleep using a takamura as a pillow to maintain their hairstyle.
-While geiko or geisha would sometimes do the same, some opt to use a wig because the hairstyle would often damage the natural hair over time.
+Maiko would often be trained to sleep using a Takamura as a pillow to maintain their hairstyle.
+While geiko or geisha would sometimes do the same, some opt to use a wig because the hairstyle often damages the natural hair over time.

 How do I hire a Geisha?

-There are many geisha experiences around Kyoto, especially from Kyoto Maikoya Tea ceremony where visitors will be able to see geikos or maikos perform, through a virtual meeting or a private session in person.
+There are many geisha experiences around Kyoto, especially from the Kyoto Maikoya Tea ceremony, where visitors can see geikos or maikos perform through a virtual meeting or a private session in person.

 Why do Geisha have black teeth and white makeup?

-The reason geiko and maiko put on the white makeup is to be seen clearly when the room is dark as in the past there was no electricity.
-The black teeth or “Ohaguro” is a practice observed to show someone had come of age or become adults and it provides an attractive contrast to the white makeup.
-Although the practice has died out, some geishas would still dye their teeth in Kyoto.
+Geiko and Maiko put on white makeup to be seen clearly in the dark room, as there was no electricity in the past.
+The black teeth or “Ohaguro” is a practice observed to show someone has come of age or become an adult, and provides an attractive contrast to the white makeup.
+Although the course has died out, some geishas still dye their teeth in Kyoto.

 Are Geishas respected in Japan?

-Geishas are highly respected artists and performers in Japan; it is a long and difficult process to become one, especially in Kyoto where the traditions are strictly observed.
+Geishas are highly respected artists and performers in Japan; it is a long and challenging process to become one, especially in Kyoto, where the traditions are strictly observed.

 References

 Broma-Smenda, K. (2014).
-Enjo-kôsai (compensated dating) in contemporary Japanese society as seen through the lens of the play Call Me Komachi.
+Enjo-kôsai (compensated dating) in contemporary Japanese society is seen through the lens of the play Call Me Komachi.
 Acta Asiatica Varsoviensia, (27), 19-41

 Contact us : info@mai-ko.com